 While pretty hardcore in my opinion, many people do opt to bicycle through this region of France (it’s actually pretty flat and therefore not as horrendous as it sounds!) bringing all their camping gear with them.

 The Alsace Wine Route, which stretches for 170km, actually has a designated cycle trail along the whole length of it, which is why I’ve included this option.

 It’s probably more popular than you think!

-When choosing your own tent, you can have a huge range of options from massive family models you can stand up in and that have multiple rooms, to tiny 1 man tents that pack down to almost nothing and are both light and easy to transport.
+When choosing your own tent, you can have a huge range of options from massive family models you can stand up in and that have multiple rooms, to tiny 1 man tents that pack down to almost nothing, making them both light and easy to transport.

-Choose your tent according to the number of people camping with you, how long you’re planning to camp in the Alsace, the level of luxury you need and how your planning to transport your camping gear down to the Alsace – by this I mean will you have to carry everything on the back of the bike, or can you sling it in the car?!
+Choose your tent according to the number of people camping with you, how long you’re planning to camp in the Alsace, the level of luxury you need and how your planning to transport your camping gear down to the Alsace – by this I mean, will you have to carry everything on the back of the bike, or can you sling it in a vehicle or on a train?!

 The cons to taking your own tent are, of course, the level of organisation required, the hassle of transporting everything and the potential you might get wet if there’s some heavy rain.

 You’re also likely to pick one campsite and stay put if you have to pitch your own tent – the hassle of packing up takes up a lot of time if you plan to move around!